lucydot/lucydot.github.io/content/software.md

 +++

 As computational scientists a significant part of our time is spent writing code, compiling code, monitoring our calculations, or supporting others to do the same.
-Some of our code is written to submit and manage calculations which run on various supercomputers (primarily [Archer2, the UK national supercomputer](http://www.archer.ac.uk/)), and some is used to analyse and extract meaning from the output of these calculations (numbers --> physics).
+Some of our code is written to submit and manage calculations which run on various supercomputers (primarily [Archer2, the UK national supercomputer](http://www.archer.ac.uk/)), and some is ran locally to analyse and extract meaning from the output of these calculations (numbers --> physics).

 Most scientists are largely self-taught programmers and usually have little in the way of formal training.
 However there are some effective strategies for learning, such as teaching basic programming skills ([Software Carpentry](https://carpentries.org/)), or following the [Journal of Open Source Software](https://joss.theoj.org/) guidance to develop code that can be re-used and cited by other researchers.